 The savings is one of the top benefits for container home living!

 Very Mobile and Time-Efficient

+One of the greatest things about container homes is how easy it is to order one online and have your very own home delivered right to you.
 Your home can be delivered in just 10 weeks.
 You will still need to follow local building codes, and have the unit inspected.

-You can even have your very own pool if you purchase another shipping container for that same purpose.
+You can even have your very own pool if you purchase another shipping container for that purpose.
 You would not need to buy tons of tiles and cement to have a home with a pool.
 You can live the lavish life without shelling out big bucks!

 Container homes are usually tiny.
 They are perfect for minimalist homeowners.
 Since they are smaller than most residential homes, it requires less energy in sustaining a home.